micmejia/bible-dump/AMPC/Genesis/Gen 49.md

 Cursed be their anger, for it was fierce, and their wrath, for it was cruel.
-I will divide them in Jacob and [^d]scatter them in Israel.
+I will divide them in Jacob and scatter them in Israel.